Azure/azure-powershell/src/ResourceManager/MarketplaceOrdering/Commands.MarketplaceOrdering/help/Get-AzureRmMarketplaceTerms.md

 # Get-AzureRmMarketplaceTerms

 ## SYNOPSIS
 Get the agreement terms for a given publisher id(Publisher), offer id(Product) and plan id(Name).
-The terms object which is returned should be passed to Set-AzureRmMarketplaceTerms to accept the terms.
+The same terms object which is returned here should be passed to Set-AzureRmMarketplaceTerms to accept the terms.

 ## SYNTAX

 ```
-Get-AzureRmMarketplaceTerms -Publisher <String> -Product <String> -Name <String> [<CommonParameters>]
+Get-AzureRmMarketplaceTerms -Publisher <String> -Product <String> -Name <String>
+ [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION